 The first great payoff was an interview with Lou Reed.
 Keith asked me if I was up for this, and of course I said yes.
 New York was just out and being hailed as a return to form for Lou.
 I got the album and listened to it over and over, compiling my list of questions without ever quite knowing if this interview was really going to happen.
 I think I only had it for a day or two and was far from prepared when I got a call at work early one afternoon asking if I could interview Lou that evening.
 Well, of course I can.
 I ran out of work, with a friend covering for me, and went home to really get serious about my questions, all written out in long form on a yellow legal pad as I listened to the vinyl over and over.

 I got in my car, drove through the Lincoln Tunnel and on up to Lou’s apartment on the far west of the Upper West Side.
 I was driving my beat-up grey Chevy Cavalier, dubbed the “narc-mobile” by my friends, because I was probably the only non government employee to ever purchase this vehicle.
 I only had one cassette in the car – an advance copy of Katie Webster’s rollicking blues piano album for Alligator.
 I was heavily into Katie then, and had already written a giant story on her as a cover story for Sing Out!
 Magazine.
 Now bear with me, because this gets interesting.
 I get up to the Upper West Side, go into the apartment and interview Lou.
 He was rather cold and unsmiling, but also unrushed, very professional and very thorough in his answers.
 The perfect example of an interview subject you really need to prepare for.
 Ask good questions and you will get good answers.
 So we do the whole interview and it goes well.
 Sadly, I don’t have a copy in digital or hard format.
 If anyone does, let me know.
-(I just checked Ebay and can buy the back issue for about $10.)
+EDITED TO ADD: I found a weathered photocopy of the story yesterday!
+The interview is not bad.

 The day before Lou had inducted Dion into the Rock and Roll Hall of Fame and, done with my questions, we lapse into a long talk about his love for doo wop and old time blues.
 He starts talking about the great songwriter Doc Pomus.
 I say, “Did you know that on the original ‘Sea of Love’ the piano player was a 14-year-old girl?”
 He did not know this and his mind was blown.
 He gets very, very interested, starts asking me a lot of questions and I tell him all about Katie and her remarkable life story, which involved her church-going mother not allowing her to play blues, but sneaking out and recording with Louisiana blues legends like Lightnin’ Slim and Lazy Lester for Excello Records – and playing on Phil Philips’ “Sea Of Love.”
 Lou is fascinated.
 I tell him all about her, how she played with Otis Redding and had just left his band when he had his crash, and that she has had a recent comeback and is now putting out solo albums.
 He jumps up for a pen and pad and writes down her name, says he’s going to buy her albums tomorrow.